 - There is no science to confirm this supplement works.

 - Past formulations linked to law suits.

-Rated no.8 on the amazon best seller list and consistently there or there abouts due to a slick brand promotion and numerous products which we list in full at the bottom of the page.
-Bare in mind the the best seller list does not relate to how good customers found the product.
-The percentage of Customers who rated Hydroxycut hardcore elite excellent where between 44% and 74% with an average of 59% when including the sport variant which has the better rating.
+Rated no.8 on the Amazon bestseller list and consistently there or thereabouts due to slick brand promotion and numerous products which we list in full at the bottom of the page.
+Bear in mind, the bestseller list does not relate to how good customers found the product.
+The percentage of Customers who rated Hydroxycut hardcore elite excellent where between 44% and 74% with an average of 59% when including the sports variant which has a better rating.

 27% approval rating from 45 customer reviews.